 North Oxford Golf Club, Banbury Road, Oxford OX2 8EZ.
 Map.
 Tel: 01865 554924.
 Email: [email protected]

 Very swish 18-hole course, taking up an enormous chunk of East Oxford.
 Possibly the best choice for devoted players.
 Variety of membership options available: check their website for details.
+Replaced all the flags with rainbow ones to celebrate Pride 2018.

 Hill Top Road, Oxford OX4 1PF.
 Map.
 Tel: 01865 242158.
 Email: [email protected]